Skip to main content

 4. Instrument for anti-fragile signals

-Traditional KPIs (uptime, error counts) are insufficient.
-Leaders should capture:
+Traditional KPIs like uptime and error counts are not enough.
+Leaders should also capture:

 5. Close the loop deliberately

-Chaos experiments must culminate in tangible shifts—new doctrine, map updates, investment decisions.
-Without explicit follow-through, teams learn that disruption is performative rather than developmental.
+Chaos experiments must lead to tangible changes, such as new doctrine, map updates, or investment decisions.
+Without explicit follow-through, teams will learn that the disruption is just for show and not for real learning.

 Leadership Challenges and Enablers

-Chaos engineering rewires power structures.
-Leaders must cultivate environments where discomfort is safe and purpose-driven.
+Chaos engineering can rewire power structures.
+Leaders need to cultivate environments where discomfort is safe and purpose-driven.

-- Psychological safety under stress: Anti-fragility collapses if people fear blame.
-Establish clear rules of engagement, pre-commitment from executives, and after-action rituals focused on learning.
+• Psychological safety under stress: Anti-fragility can't exist if people are afraid of being blamed.
+It's important to establish clear rules of engagement, get buy-in from executives, and have after-action reviews that are focused on learning.

-- Governance for experimentation: Define guardrails around legal, ethical, and customer exposure.
-Set thresholds for when synthetic experiments must involve compliance, risk, or unions.
+• Governance for experimentation: It's important to define guardrails around legal, ethical, and customer exposure.
+Set thresholds for when synthetic experiments need to involve compliance, risk, or unions.

-- AI literacy and humility: Leaders should demand interpretability from AI components and be willing to suspend or tune them when experiments reveal bias or brittleness.
+• AI literacy and humility: Leaders should demand that AI components are interpretable and be willing to suspend or tune them when experiments reveal bias or brittleness.

-- Portfolio thinking: Sequence experiments from low-stakes internal drills to market-facing rehearsals.
-Track compounded capability gains, not isolated wins.
+• Portfolio thinking: Sequence experiments from low-stakes internal drills to market-facing rehearsals.
+Track the compounded gains in capability, not just isolated wins.

 When Chaos Engineering Backfires

 Anti-fragility is not an excuse for reckless disruption.
-Watch for failure modes:
+Look out for these failure modes:

-- Fatigue and cynicism: Excessive or poorly explained experiments erode trust and degrade baseline performance.
+• Fatigue and cynicism: Too many or poorly explained experiments can erode trust and degrade baseline performance.

-- Data poisoning and hallucination loops: Synthetic inputs can contaminate training data or normalise fictitious signals if not quarantined.
+• Data poisoning and hallucination loops: If not quarantined, synthetic inputs can contaminate training data or normalise fictitious signals.

-- Compliance breaches: Simulated malfeasance may trigger real regulatory reporting obligations.
-Legal counsel should co-design edge-case drills.
+• Compliance breaches: Simulated malfeasance can trigger real regulatory reporting obligations.
+Legal counsel should be involved in the design of edge-case drills.

-- Shadow hierarchies: If only elite teams run experiments, the organisation entrenches fragility elsewhere.
+• Shadow hierarchies: If only elite teams are allowed to run experiments, the organisation will entrench fragility elsewhere.

 Organisational Case Sketches